 My hope is for everyone to leave sessions feeling heard and understood, with clarity around next steps and a way forward.
 Using a compassionate and trauma-informed approach, I take time to understand your unique identities and experiences, moving at a pace that feels right for you.
 I strive to create a space that feels safe and supportive, where healing can happen within the therapeutic relationship.

-I integrate different evidence-informed psychotherapies into my practice, primarily including:
+I integrate different evidence-informed therapies into my practice, primarily including:

 • Cognitive Behavioural Therapy (CBT) - a structured, time-limited psychotherapy that helps people identify and change unhelpful thoughts and behaviours to improve emotional wellbeing and functioning.
 It combines practical strategies, skill-building, and behavioural approaches to address problems such as anxiety, depression, and stress.